asbjornenge/politicus/README.md

 # Curious Politicus (DRAFT)

-Curious Politicus is a social network and publishing platform.
+Curious Politicus (CP) is a social network and publishing platform.

 *In more detail, you can say it is an attempt to create a proper incentive structure for a self-governing social media network that will lead to positive outcomes for humanity.*